xind14/reading-notes/code-201/Class04.md

     - `Precise Position`: using the `top`, `bottom`, `left`, and `right` properties you can change values around to precisely place the element where you want it.
     - `Isolation`: it allows the element to be in its own "layer" so it doesn't mess with the layout of other elements.

 5. What is a key difference between fixed positioning and absolute positioning?
+    - `Fixed Positioning`: the element is positioned relative to the view of the browser window, it doesn't move and stays fixed where it is when a user scrolls.
+Fixed is useful for elements like a navigation bar that you want always at the top.
+    - `Absolute Positioning`: the element is positioned to the nearest parent element, it moves with the content when the user scrolls.

 ### Learn JS